seananderson/glmmfields/README.md

 rrfields
 ========

-The rrfields R package implements predictive process spatiotemporal models that allow for extreme spatial deviations through time.
-It uses random fields implemented with a multivariate-t distribution instead of a multivariate normal.
+The rrfields R package implements spatiotemporal models that allow for extreme spatial deviations through time.
+It uses a predictive process approach with random fields implemented through a multivariate-t distribution instead of a multivariate normal.

 You can install the development version of the package with: